wernsey/fxapi/README.md

 rasterizer at some point, but I had some trouble with the perspective correction, and didn't get around to finishing it.

+ The demo applications use the [fenster][] cross-platform library by GitHub user zserge.

 ## Links

  * Dmitry V. Sokolov's [tinyrenderer][] tutorial